 After the first month has passed, you will move into an intermediate stage of healing.
-Your eyes will be in active recovery, and you may not notice symptoms of pain or discomfort from your surgery, but your body is still working to repair the damage done by the procedure.
+Your eyes will be mostly healed, and you may not notice symptoms of pain or discomfort from your surgery, but your body is still working to repair the damage done by the procedure.
 It is vital for you to continue to protect your eyes, so you can ensure that this healing process continues.

 The U.S. Food and Drug Administration recommends avoiding strenuous contact sports during the first month after surgery.
 Sports to avoid include but are not limited to Boxing, Football, Karate, and Basketball.

 You will continue to meet with your doctor during this stage of your recovery, and you may have medications and eye drops to use to help keep your eye lubricated.
 Your doctor may have additional recommendations about activities you perform and how they might impact your eyes.

 For example, your doctor might release you to return to work a week or so after surgery, but your vision may continue to fluctuate.
-If your job involves close work or computer work, you may struggle to complete your tasks.
+If your job involves close work or computer work, there is a small chance of some difficulties.
 Your doctor may have advice to help you move through this period, or they may offer documentation for your employer, so you can stay home and allow your eyes to heal.